AuroraEditor/Version-Control-Kit/README.md

 <br/>

-AuroraEditor Version Control Kit allows us to perform actions like commiting, pulling, pushing and fetching history of whole files or just a certian line of code.
+AuroraEditor Version Control Kit allows us to perform actions like commiting, pulling, pushing and fetching history of whole files or just a certain line of code.

 It is currently still in **development** and has been extracted from the main [AuroraEditor Repository](https://github.com/AuroraEditor/AuroraEditor).